 - where plants will be sitting (sun or shade)

 - size and type of pot(s) to use

 - type of planting material you'll need

 - whether to use compost or fertilizer

 The key to healthy plants is to create a healthy growing environment for the plant roots.
-For a healthy root system, water must be able to pass quickly through the soil.
-As the water drains out, air replaces it in the soil and an exchange of carbon dioxide is made with the plant roots.
+For a healthy root system, water must pass quickly through the soil.
+As the water drains out, air replaces it in the soil, and an exchange of carbon dioxide is made with the plant roots.
 This movement of water and air is essential to a healthy plant.
 You must prepare the pot carefully.

 - Make sure your pot has adequate drainage.
 Holes should be 1/2 inch across.
 Line the base of the pot with newspaper to prevent soil loss.

 - In hot climates, use light-colored containers to lessen heat absorption and discourage uneven root growth.